 Scammers have sent official-looking letters to several New Brunswickers claiming they are sitting on an inheritance from a long, lost relative just waiting to be claimed.
-In both cases, the letters claim to be from bank officials – one based in London and the other in the Netherlands.
-They ask for information, including bank account information, to proceed with the claim.
+The letters claim to be from bank officials, and they ask for information, including bank account information, to proceed with the claim.
 These inheritance scams are like many circulating around the world.
 The letters offer you the false promise of a windfall to trick you into parting with your money or sharing your banking information.

 How to recognize an Inheritance Scam